-The bid process also asks Service Managers to identify the non-financial outputs and outcomes which their scheme will provide, and this information is used to score schemes against the criteria in the scoring matrix.
+The bid process also asks Heads of Service to identify the non-financial outputs and outcomes which their scheme will provide, and this information is used to score schemes against the criteria in the scoring matrix.

 Bids are scored by the Senior Leadership Team (SLT) with support from the Head of Finance and ICT.